-- 3. For Windows 2003: Install the ibm_rndis_server_os.inf file by right-clicking on the file and selecting Install.
+(Windows 2003) Install the ibm_rndis_server_os.inf file by right-clicking on the file and selecting Install.
 This generates a PNF file of the same name in \WINDOWS\inf.

-For Windows 2008: Go to Computer Management, then Device Manager and find the RNDIS Device.
+(Windows 2008) Go to Computer Management, then Device Manager and find the RNDIS Device.
 Select Properties > Driver > Reinstall driver.
-Point the server to the \Windows\inf directory where it can find the ibm_rndis_server_os.inf file and install the device. - 4.
-Go to Computer Management then Device Manager and right-click on Network adapters and select Scan for hardware changes.
+Point the server to the \Windows\inf directory where it can find the ibm_rndis_server_os.inf file and install the device.

+- 4. Go to Computer Management then Device Manager and right-click on Network adapters and select Scan for hardware changes.
 A small pop-up confirms that the Ethernet device is found and installed.
 The New Hardware Wizard starts automatically. - 5.
-When you are prompted with the question, "Can Windows connect to Windows Update to search for software?", select No, not this time.
+When you are prompted Can Windows connect to Windows Update to search for software?, select No, not this time.
 Click Next to continue. - 6.
-When you are prompted with the question, "What do you want the wizard to do?", select Install from a list or specific location (Advanced).
-Click Next to continue. - When you are prompted with the statement, "Please choose your search and installation options", select Don't search.
+When you are prompted What do you want the wizard to do?, select Install from a list or specific location (Advanced).
+Click Next to continue. - 7.
+When you are prompted Please choose your search and installation options, select Don't search.
 I will choose the driver to install.
 Click Next to continue. - 8.
-When you are prompted with the statement, "Select a hardware type, and then click Next", select Network adapters.
+When you are prompted Select a hardware type, and then click Next, select Network adapters.
 Click Next to continue. - 9.
-You are prompted with the statement, "Completing the Found New Hardware Wizard".
-Click Finish. - Note A new local area connection appears and might state, "This connection has limited or no connectivity".
-Ignore this message - 10.
-Go back to the Device Manager.
+When you are prompted Completing the Found New Hardware Wizard, click Finish.

+Note A new local area connection appears and might state, "This connection has limited or no connectivity".
+Ignore this message

+- 10. Return to the Device Manager.
 IBM USB Remote NDIS Network Device appears under Network Adapters. - Use the Network Configuration option of the Setup utility to view or set the IP address.
-See Table 6-1 on page 75 for information about the IP addresses.
-See Using the Setup Utility on page 60 for information about the Setup utility.
+See Table 6-1 on page 99 for information about the IP addresses.
+See Using the Setup Utility on page 66 for information about the Setup utility.